 - Enhancing service delivery through identification of perinatal depression in Michigan Medicaid

-For additional information on Dr. Zivin’s other research and policy evaluation studies, including opioids, mental health provider burnout, behavioral health integration into primary care, and cost-effectiveness of depression treatment, among others, please see her academic website including CV here.
+For additional information on Dr. Zivin’s other research and policy evaluation studies, including opioids, mental health provider burnout, behavioral health integration into primary care, cost-effectiveness of depression treatment, and distributed research networks, among others, please see her academic website including CV here.